jozsefszalma/ai-management-course-2025/readme.md

 # AI Management Course

+**PUBLIC ARCHIVE:**
-PUBLIC ARCHIVE: The spiritual successor of this repo is the book titled *Mostly Fine: How to Manage AI Without Burning Down the Company*
+The spiritual successor of this repo is the book titled *Mostly Fine: How to Manage AI Without Burning Down the Company* (2026).
-Available on Amazon from April 2026.
+It is available in print and ebook editions on [Amazon](https://www.amazon.com/Mostly-Fine-Without-Burning-Company/dp/B0GVDRK7X9) and as an audiobook on [Spotify](https://open.spotify.com/show/6G86BgkWxdLKdty9EzCwkl).

+*Mostly Fine* was written for executives and managers who lead AI efforts; it requires no engineering, coding, or mathematical background.
+The book covers product management, architecture, procurement, security, governance, observability, and the organizational dynamics that determine whether an AI project survives contact with the business.
+It works through the limitations of large language models, maps the enterprise failure modes, security risks, and organizational blind spots that follow from them, and offers concrete remedies.

+The scope of the book is significantly wider than the course notes below and does not reuse material from this repo, though the topics overlap to some extent.

 ![Cover Image](images/cover_img.png)